Home » Business Email Etiquette Blog » Top 3 Email “Cold Calling” Pet Peeves

 Email Cold Calling is No Different

-Previously I offered some tips on how best to approach cold calling by email.
-This time I decided to focus only on the three mistakes I regularly see from cold callers that leave a poor impression.
+Previously, I offered some tips on approaching cold calling by email.
+This time, I focused only on the three mistakes I regularly see from cold callers that leave a poor impression.

 • Not doing your homework.